min2ha/ukwa-site/content/target/46257/index.en.md

   "subject": "Brexit"
 }

-# Guaridan, The: How much will Brexit cost Britain?

 An opinion piece on what the author thinks people should know about the Brexit divorce: what will the UK pay, when is it due and what happens after leaving?